-Recent weeks showed a conflict between the Charlotte Selectboard and the Champlain Valley School District regarding a contract sent to the board earlier this year informing the town that they are responsible for footing the bill for any security the school district hires for election days and town meetings that take place in Charlotte Central School.
+Recent weeks showed a conflict between the Charlotte Selectboard and the Champlain Valley School District (CVSD) regarding a contract sent to the board earlier this year informing the town that they are responsible for footing the bill for any security the school district hires for election days and town meetings that take place in Charlotte Central School.
 In February, the Selectboard voted 4-1 to not sign the contract, citing concerns regarding cost, restrictions on voting, and security at the polling location; an extra armed security figure at the door was unexpected for some voters—and the Selectboard—on Tuesday at town meeting.

 On Tuesday, voters and town meeting-goers, as well as students and parents, were greeted in the parking lot and at the door with security hired by the Champlain Valley School District, as well as two armed policemen, one who was expected by the town and one who was not.
 CVSD Director of Operations Jeanne Jensen, during discussions with the Selectboard, had said that any security hired by the district would not be armed.
 The school district did not, in fact, hire armed security, but a school-district-employed armed officer did monitor the door for part of the day.